roxor1909/AHCI/README.md

 * Depending on the detected user, the UI changes its appearance (colors, change displayed name, change statistics).
 * Depending on the users position in front of the screen / mirror, the panels of the UI are moved to another position.
 * The UI classifies users into different personas: child, adult or senior.
 Depending on the persona, different UI elements are visualized.
 * Design language of the UI is strongly inspired by the original user interfaces from the Star Wars movies.
-See
+See [The X-Wing vs TIE-Fighter game reboot you wish we had](https://www.slashgear.com/the-x-wing-vs-tie-fighter-game-reboot-you-wish-we-had-18423524/).

 ## SVG